ICL Surgery: An Alternative to LASIK | EVO ICL

 "It’s always more economical to provide only one option, but the most economical route is not always the best one."

-Advancements in science now mean that our St. Louis patients, like all patients around the globe looking to free themselves of glasses and contacts, have a number of innovative vision correction alternatives for clear vision – Visian ICL (Implantable Collamer Lens), LASIK, SMILE, PRK, refractive lens exchange (RLE), and Kamra inlay.
+Advancements in science now mean that our St. Louis patients, like all patients around the globe looking to free themselves of glasses and contacts, have a number of innovative vision correction alternatives for clear vision – including the EVO ICL (Implantable Collamer Lens) procedure.

 Understanding ICL: I asked our staff and patients